-No sound will get a dog owner’s attention quite like the sound of a dog throwing up or preparing to throw up.
-This can be a common occurrence that nearly every dog owner has probably had to deal with at least a few times.
+No noise will get a dog owner’s attention quite like the sound of a dog throwing up or preparing to throw up.
+This can be a common dog ailment that nearly every dog owner has probably had to deal with at least a few times.

-According to Drs.
-Krista Williams and Ernest Ward, veterinarians with VCA Hospitals, it is important to determine whether your dog is actually vomiting or simply regurgitating their food.
-This is because the causes of vomiting and regurgitation are different, so they require different treatment.1
+It’s important to determine whether your dog is actually vomiting or simply regurgitating their food.
+The causes of vomiting and regurgitation are different, so they require different treatment.1

-Vomiting involves contractions of the abdominal muscles, which lead to a forceful ejection of the contents from the dog’s stomach and upper intestines.
+Vomiting involves contractions of the abdominal muscles, which leads to a forceful ejection of the contents from the dog’s stomach and upper intestines.
 A dog may vomit immediately after eating or anytime afterward.
-Before vomiting, a dog will usually display one or more signs of nausea.2
+Before vomiting, a dog will usually display one or more signs of nausea.1

-As opposed to actual vomiting, regurgitation, or even gagging can occur when undigested food (food that has not yet made it to the stomach) moves backward and is ejected.
-This tends to happen shortly after eating and is not accompanied by forceful stomach contractions.
+Meanwhile, regurgitation or gagging can occur when undigested food — food that hasn’t made it to the stomach yet — moves backward and is ejected.
+This tends to happen shortly after eating and isn’t accompanied by forceful stomach contractions.2

 Any of the following can cause an acute episode of vomiting: